 Apply to Duke OTD

-A criminal background check (CBC) is not a component of the application, interview, or admission decision-making process.
-However, it is a mandatory component of the onboarding process.
-All admitted students will undergo a criminal background check (CBC) involving federal, state, and local records that extend back a minimum of five years.
-Matriculation into the program is contingent upon the review and acceptance of the applicant’s CBC report.
-A felony conviction may impact your ability to take the certification exam or attain a state license.
-For more information, contact NBCOT.
+A criminal background check (CBC) is not part of the application, interview, or admission decision-making process.
+However, it is mandatory during the onboarding process.
+All admitted students must undergo a CBC that includes federal, state, and local records spanning at least the past five years.
+Matriculation into the program is contingent upon successfully reviewing and accepting the applicant’s CBC report.